ronin-rb/ronin-rb.github.io/examples/network/_posts/2010-01-28-tcp-connect.md

 title: Connect to a TCP Socket
 ---

-Creating a TCP Socket for a specified host and port:
+Creating a TCP Socket to a specified host and port:

 {% highlight ruby %}
 Net.tcp_connect('www.example.com', 25)